Skip to content

 Is LeTourneau University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of LeTourneau University earn a median of $57,103, roughly in line with national averages for graduates.
+Ten years out, alumni of LeTourneau University earn a median of $57,103, roughly in line with the national average for college graduates.

 $51,058